Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-ingestion-integration-guide.md

 4. Wait for Amplitude to verify the event.

 After you have finished your testing, click **Submit** to submit your integration to the Amplitude team.
 The review process should take about one week.
-When Amplitude approves you integration, you'll get notified via email and be able to see your integration tile in the Sources section of Amplitude.
+When Amplitude approves your integration, you are notified via email and are able to see your integration tile in the Sources section of Amplitude.